 Neurotransmitters are chemical messengers in the brain.
 Several types of neurotransmitters affect how the brain reacts to pain stimulation.
 In particular, serotonin (also called 5-HT) and nitric oxide are thought to be involved in these chemical changes.
 Release of these chemicals may activate nerve pathways in the brain, muscles, or elsewhere and increase pain.

-In addition to stress, many different factors can trigger or aggravate tension-type headaches.
+Many different factors can trigger or aggravate tension-type headaches.

 Tension-type headaches are the most common type of headache.
 Nearly everyone has at least one tension-type headache during their lifetime.
 Episodic tension-type headaches are far more common than chronic tension-type headaches.

-Psychosocial factors associated with childhood tension-type headaches include:
+Factors associated with childhood tension-type headaches include:

 The National Headache Foundation recommends these tips for parents: